mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 A program is a fully customizable step based solution to create simple yet powerful questionnaires for your clients to partake in.
 A program can, but does not have to, consist of steps, each step consisting of one, or multiple sections and questions.
 Programs can be seen as templates which allows your team to reuse past questionnaires without having to create a new questionnaire for every new client, saving a lot of time.

+Due to the nature of the step functionality, we will refer to steps as `Questionnaires` when in the context of a user or client filling in the step.

 ## 2. Program overview

 The program overview screen can be found by clicking on Programs, listed under the medical header section.
 Navigating to the program overview page will generate a list of all programs.
 You can only access the program overview if you have sufficient permissions to do so.
 The required permissions to view, edit or create dossiers are listed in the permissions overview section on the right side of this documentation page.
 For more information regarding roles and permissions please refer to the [Roles and Permissions](/system/roles "Roles and permissions") page.